Banded pygmy sunfish: Life history

-Reproductive Behavior
+Reproductive behavior

 Male E. zonatum become extremely brightly colored before and during the spawning period, while females retain their normal color.

 There are two different types of behavioral displays, which males will participate in during spawning.
-The first is known as the Sliding Threat Display.
-During this display when one male encroaches on another male's territory the offended, or “violated,” male will swim near to the intruder male and expand his fins showing his size while his caudal fin will “beat” extremely rapidly while the entire body's coloration intensifies.
-After that, the male will turn himself broadside to apparently increase his size and look like a larger fish.
-If this display fails, while arcing his body so that his head and tail would be closest to the intruder fish the other male will then swim within range of striking the intruder fish and proceed to strike.
-The strike would occur so quickly that it was determined by researchers to be unclear if any physical contact had occurred at all and the two fish will swim away from the brawl unharmed.
-Resulting in the intruder fish swimming away from the territory while the victorious male will chase him even further away.
+The first is known as the "sliding threat display".
+During this display, when one male encroaches on another male's territory, the offended or "violated", male will swim near to the intruder male and expand his fins showing his size while his caudal fin beats extremely rapidly and the entire body's coloration intensifies.
+After that, the male will turn himself broadside to increase his apparent size.
+If this display fails, the male will then swim within range of striking the intruder fish while arcing his body so that his head and tail are closest to the intruder fish and proceed to strike.
+The strike occurs so quickly that researchers could not determine whether any physical contact had occurred at all, and the two fish swim away from the brawl unharmed.
+The intruder fish will swim away from the territory while the victorious male chases him even further away.

-The second display is known as the Wiggle Waggle Display.
+The second display is known as the "wiggle waggle display".
 This display occurred when a female that would be a potential spawning partner entered into his territory.
-The male would begin by approaching the desired female very slowly, if she stays and does not swim away, he will begin to “dance” erratically; meaning he will then swim toward the spawning vegetation in an up and down pattern while raising and lowering his dorsal and anal fins, and alternately flexing and opening his pelvic fins.
+The male would begin by approaching the desired female very slowly, if she stays and does not swim away, he will begin to "dance" erratically; meaning he will swim toward the spawning vegetation in an up-and-down pattern while raising and lowering his dorsal and anal fins, and alternately flexing and opening his pelvic fins.
 This behavior will continue from the male for a few minutes.
 The male then will typically bite the female consecutively, which will persuade her to join him in the spawning site.
 Once the female enters into the spawning site, the male becomes brightly colored, and the female positions herself in the vegetation in such a way that is best suitable for the eggs.
-The male will then nip at the females genital region while she is positioning herself fin the vegetation at the spawning site.
-This will last for 2–3 minutes and then the male will align himself with the female and, while both fish are in the upright position, the sperm and egg is extruded allowing for fertilization to occur.
+The male will then nip at the female's genital region while she is positioning herself fin the vegetation at the spawning site.
+This will last for two to three minutes and then the male will align himself with the female and, while both fish are in the upright position, the sperm and egg are extruded allowing for fertilization to occur.

 The male typically guards the nest with the eggs for the next 72–100 hours.